-4.13 Training
+4.12 Training

 All Valencia personnel working at the facility will be subject to a formal documented training programme in accordance with Company procedures.
-Matters relating to site environmental management and control form part of this core training programme for all individuals.
+Matters relating to site environmental management and control form part of this core training programme for all individuals upon appointment at Valencia.